 Easy-to-book wine experiences in the Douro Valley

-As I said, if you’re planning to do the Douro Valley on a DIY tour you’ll still need to plan ahead and lock in wine tastings ahead of schedule.
+If you’re planning to do the Douro Valley on a DIY tour, you’ll need to lock in wine tastings ahead of schedule.
 Here are a handful of easy-to-book wine experiences.
-I’ve been to Quinta do Tedo Winery, a beautiful winery (with dogs!) that offers a simple €20 tasting or a fancy tasting with vintage ports.
-Or you could try Quinta da Portela de Baixo, which offers a six-wine tasting for €30.

 Is it worth visiting Douro Valley?